-I am fortunate as a coach to see brilliance in training by my amateur athletes on a daily basis.
-This intimate knowledge of my athletes’ victory, achievement, (ok, and sometimes disappointment) stirs my athletic spirit in a way few things can.
-It is the daily grind that is worthwhile.
-While race results, wins, and PR’s are a sign of success, I think what is more significant and less visible is the daily accomplishments of average men and women tackling goals that hold personal meaning.
-They are these pursuits I wish to share.
+I am fortunate to witness brilliance in training by my amateur athletes on a daily basis.
+This intimate knowledge of my athletes’ victory, achievement, and at times disappointment, stirs my athletic spirit in a way few things can.
+It is the relentless grind that is worthwhile.
+While race results, wins, and PR’s are one sign of success, what is more significant and less visible are the daily accomplishments of average men and women tackling goals that hold personal meaning.
+These are these pursuits I wish to share.

 Three athletes have agreed to share their training and racing experience with our followers over the 2019 season.

 My goal for asking these athletes to share their experience is simple: I want challenge the idea that “talent dictates distinction in endurance sport”.
 Excellence can be achieved by anyone who is focused, committed, and consistent.

 I have asked each athlete to be brutally honest about their training and racing experience – even if it means calling me out or disagreeing with me as their coach.
 I may provide commentary or background on a given blog entry but any thoughts that are my own will be identified at the end with my initials (LV).
 Please note opinions expressed by our athletes do not necessarily reflect the opinion of BASE Tri Fitness.